 Supervised Consumption Service

-- medical interventions by trained health professionals in the event of opioid / stimulant overdoses, including oxygen and naloxone administration
+- medical interventions by regulated health care providers in the event of opioid / stimulant overdoses, including oxygen and naloxone administration

 - education on a variety of harm reduction topics, such as vein care, safer injection techniques, and hepatitis / human immunodeficiency virus (HIV) prevention

 - connection to recovery-oriented services such as substance use treatment and supports, mental health care, and housing

 Access to the following only for those using the site:

 - client advocacy and referrals to health, social and recovery-oriented services